A Parent’s Guide to Sensory Toys for Kids with Sensory Processing Differences

 - Seeking deep pressure or touch

-- Showing high activity levels
+- High activity levels

-- Demonstrating the need for additional stimulation
+- Need for additional stimulation

 Essential Elements of a Sensory Zone

-- Calming lighting (like jellyfish mood lamps)
+- Calming lighting (e.g., mood lamps)

 - Comfortable seating